Click for joy!

 Lessons

 • Get someone to help you see.
 As a leader, it’s hard to see what’s happening on your team because you can’t be everywhere and you’re under a lot of pressure.
-On top of which, past negative experiences could bias you to interpret your team's behavior negatively as opposed to signs of their engagement.
-There’s nothing wrong with you.
+On top of which, past negative experiences could bias you to interpret your team's behavior negatively as opposed to seeing signs of their engagement.
+There’s nothing wrong with you!
 You just need someone to help you interpret -- a coach, a mentor, trusted advisor, someone invested in your success.

 • Use team events as milestones to lift engagement.
 Engagement is not about more team events or “jazzy All Hands.”
 Every event you have needs to feel to the team like the timing is right and like it’s designed specifically for them.
 Where is their morale?
 Where do you want it to be at the end of the event?
 To get the culture you want, every event should reflect your intention.
 Truly, any meeting could be an event!
 The goal is to lift engagement so people feel inspired and motivated to focus on doing the hard work together.